brunopc-net/DocusaurusSrc/blog/2023-07-25-Do-you-really-need-the-complete-stack/index.md

 While thinking about this blog, my initial plan was to use [Wordpress](https://wordpress.com/).
 After all, I was familiar with the platform, having worked with PHP in the past.
 People generally dislike unnecessary changes, and I'm no alien.
 However, upon reflecting on my past experiences with WordPress, I realized it had its drawbacks.
 It wasn't free since I had to purchase a web hosting plan and manage the hosting myself.
 Additionally, there were frequent updates and security vulnerabilities to patch.
 Although it seemed wonderful initially, over time, the operational burdens increased significantly.
 Eventually, I stopped blogging because it became costly in terms of both money and energy.

 After this reflection, I began searching for alternatives.
 Was there a better solution out there?
 That's when I came across [Jekyll](https://jekyllrb.com/) and decided to experiment with it.
 It appeared to be a great idea: no databases, no updates to worry about, just plain text content.
-The ability to post for free on Github Pages, with the option of a custom domain and without mandatory ads, was very appealing.
+The ability to post for free on GitHub Pages, with the option of a custom domain and without mandatory ads, was very appealing.
 It was simple, easy, and extremely stable.
 The very idea of just having to write plain-text Markdown files felt like using my new 1Zpresso k-Max grinder after years of using a cheap grinder from Amazon.
 It just worked, and marvelously well.

 The idea of static site generators (SSGs) was so impressive that other SSGs started emerging.
 One such SSG was Docusaurus, based on the popular front-end framework React.
-Since I was more familiar with JavaScript/React than Ruby, I felt that React, as an HTML frontend framework on its own, integrated perfectly as an SSG.
+Since I was more familiar with JavaScript/React than Ruby, I felt that React, as an HTML front-end framework on its own, integrated perfectly as an SSG.
 Moreover, the fact that Docusaurus was backed up by Meta gave me confidence that it would be supported for a long time.
 I decided to give Docusaurus a try.

 ## CTCO - Cut the crap out